 - 1 GB cloud storage.

-Users that upgrade to LastPass Families get access to up to 6 separate LastPass accounts, plus LastPass’s convenient family dashboard.
-However, families that want to add one or two more accounts can’t add them for a small additional fee, like they can with 1Password.
+Users that upgrade to LastPass Families ($3.00 / month) get access to up to 6 separate LastPass accounts, plus LastPass’s convenient family dashboard.
+However, unlike with 1Password, there’s no option to add more accounts for a small additional fee.

 Winner (Plans & Pricing): LastPass

 LastPass offers a free plan, whereas 1Password doesn’t (although it does offer a 14-day free trial).
-And LastPass Families is slightly cheaper than 1Password Families, and it includes an extra user.
-I wish LastPass was still offering its wide-open free plan, but it still takes the edge over 1Password in terms of price and flexibility.
+While LastPass and 1Password’s plans for individuals are nearly the same price, LastPass Families is slightly cheaper than 1Password Families.
+I wish LastPass was still offering its wide-open free plan, but nonetheless it takes the edge over 1Password in terms of price and flexibility.
 However, families looking for coverage for 6 or more users will appreciate how easy it is to add additional users to 1Password’s family plan.

 1Password vs. LastPass: Ease of Use

 Password managers need to be able to import new logins, sync data across devices, and easily give access to all of their features.
 1Password’s vault importing process is really good, and LastPass provides excellent auto-saving and auto-filling.

 1Password: Ease of Use